mochidaz/mochidaz.github.io/_posts/2020-11-5-Djangooru-Progress-1.md

 ![_djangooru1]({{ site.baseurl }}/images/djangooru1.png)

 Djangooru is a taggable Image Board written in Django using the help of [django-tagging](https://pypi.org/project/django-tagging/).
 It's simple and has a better look than danbooru.
+Github: <https://github.com/mochidaz/djangooru>

 ## Filters